V4Fire/Client/src/components/super/i-block/base/README.md

 #### meta

-A link to the component meta object.
+A link to the component metaobject.
 This object contains all information of the component properties, methods and other stuff.
 It's used to create a "real" component by the used render engine.